 Fredericton, New Brunswick

-Business View Magazine interviews Larry Shaw, CEO of Ignite Fredericton, for our focus on Economic Development in the Province of Nova Scotia.
+Business View Magazine interviews Larry Shaw, CEO of Ignite Fredericton, for our focus on Economic Development in the Province of New Brunswick.

 Fredericton, New Brunswick wears the mantle ‘Provincial Capital’ with pride, as it looks forward to the future with an innovative, diverse, knowledge-based economy and an enviable sense of community that wholeheartedly welcomes residents, business, and visitors, alike.
 Fredericton is blessed with a lengthy list of attributes in the realms of culture and art, festivals and events, education, green space, heritage, and sustainability efforts.
 Having a vibrant community is a top priority, and it’s why the City of Fredericton values, invests in, and promotes these community-building initiatives.

-Seventy-five percent of economic development activity in New Brunswick happens inside one of the large urban centers, such as Fredericton, Monkton, and St. John.
+Seventy-five percent of economic development activity in New Brunswick happens inside one of the large urban centers, such as Fredericton, Moncton, and Saint John.
 With that in mind, in 2013/14, Fredericton went through a visioning exercise which established “Ignite Fredericton” – a not-for-profit organization with a mandate to attract, retain, and support entrepreneurs, business, and economic builders in Greater Fredericton.

 Larry Shaw, CEO of Ignite Fredericton explains, “As the provincial capital, a lot of the City’s economic development in the past came from government services.
 Another heavy employer was the academic sector, with a larger university and college presence in the region.
 So, the economy was representative of a government and university town.
 Two or three decades ago, the City started looking at diversification of its economy, with a keen eye on knowledge-based industry.”